The greying of hair is as natural a process as the ageing of the human body. Other than old age, certain illnesses can trigger your hair to turn grey.

 White hair grows when pigment cells are unable to produce more melanin.
 Hair strands lose their natural colour entirely.

-It usually takes 10 years for grey hair to turn completely white.
+It takes 10 years for grey hair to turn completely white.
 Certain medical conditions (Marie Antoinette syndrome) could quickly trigger hair to turn white.

 Once it becomes grey, your hair loses its natural colour and eventually turns white.